 Direction

 After visiting the museum, continue along Mittelstraße and turn into Luitpoldstraße.
-If the Garden City has whetted your appetite for a vegan ending to your excursion, the Vegan Food Rebels Bamberg are a recommendation.
-Open Wednesdays to Saturdays 12 to 14 and 17.30 to 20 hrs.
-Luitpoldstraße leads directly to the train station.
+If you fancy a vegan end to your excursion in the garden centre, then the Vegan Food Rebels Bamberg is a good recommendation.
+It is open Wednesdays to Saturdays from 12 to 2 pm and 5.30 to 8 pm.
+Luitpoldstraße leads directly to the railway station.

 Tour map